-Pate conducts its own acquired brain injury research.
+Pate conducts its own acquired brain injury clinical research.
 Current studies include:

-Under the direction of Dr. Patrick Plenger, one of our clinical neuropsychologists, Pate is currently conducting research on recovery of brain activity following an injury using functional Near Infrared Spectroscopy or fNIRS. fNIRS works by shining an array of infrared light beams onto the scalp.
+Under the direction of Dr. Patrick Plenger, one of our clinical neuropsychologists, Pate is currently conducting brain injury clinical research on recovery of brain activity following an injury using functional Near Infrared Spectroscopy or fNIRS. fNIRS works by shining an array of infrared light beams onto the scalp.

 These lights are held in place by what looks like a shower cap.
 The light goes through the skin and bone of the head, and, depending upon how much oxygen is present in the blood, it is either scattered or absorbed in the cortex (the grey matter of the brain).